Groups

 Returns True if the group is canonical (non-overlapping), False otherwise.

-A canonical group is one that does not share any members with other groups, and is composed of members that are of the same kind.
+A canonical group is one that does not share any members with other canonical groups.

 property short_desc: str